Last Updated on by

 While we always welcome a solid sturdy saw for resawing, the Grizzly seems a bit heavy to carry around.

+I spent quite a bit of time reviewing this saw.
 This is another very close competitor for our top pick.
 It has a 1 ½ horsepower motor, combined with a poly V Belt Drive system, and with a sturdy cast iron table that creates an awesome cutting machine.

 This is a heavy-duty saw and it gives a tremendous amount of saw for its price.